lostyawolfer/trident/readme.md

 ## todo
 - give birchupdate's alliums and reed better textures
 - make wandering traders better (do something like thediamondplayables' "merchant" but not using a scripter so it's actually readable and maintainable and do it yourself not copying the actual datapack)
-- add whatever that datapack was where it added a structure called a lost library or smth
 - (?) achievements 12h: "still standing"; 24h: "mindful mining"; challenge 48h: "touch some grass"; challenge 7d: "are you playing hardcore or something?" for not dying for some time
 - (?) achievement challenge "dumb ways to die" for dying in every way possible
 - (?) add an equivalent of skulk vial from jet's better exploration